 Tree Climbing Championship

-Registration is $100.00 for current Members of the New England Chapter and $135 for Non-Members.
-Registration includes entry into the TCC, competition T-Shirt, welcome reception, continental breakfast, lunch and awards reception.
+Registration is $100 for current Members of the New England Chapter and $135 for Non-Members.
+Registration includes entry into the TCC, competition T-Shirt, light fare during gear inspection, continental breakfast, lunch and awards reception.

 7:30am Volunteers/Judges - Event Setup